Luk-Er4/Cyber-Simulator-VR/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deleting innocent files & overtime will deduct performance points.
 If the playtime takes too long, it results in game over.

+For more information about this project, visit the wiki page. https://github.com/Luk-Er4/Cyber-Simulator-VR/wiki

 ## Educational Impacts ##

 A lot of cybersecurity education programs use virtual machines to simulate actual cyberthreat cases.